Meet YOLO26: next-gen vision AI.

 • Smarter training: The new MuSGD optimizer combines the strengths of two training techniques, helping the model learn faster and reach higher accuracy.

-A first look at the Ultralytics platform
+Link to this sectionA first look at the Ultralytics platform#

 After introducing YOLO26, Glenn invited Prateek Bhatnagar, our Head of Product Engineering, to demo the next project on the horizon, the Ultralytics Platform.
-Built to simplify the entire computer vision workflow, the platform aims to brings datasets, annotation, training, deployment, and monitoring together in one place.
+Built to simplify the entire computer vision workflow, the platform aims to bring datasets, annotation, training, deployment, and monitoring together in one place.

 Prateek compared it to tuning a car: instead of visiting different shops for tires, engines, and transmissions, everything happens in one garage.
 In the same way, the platform gives developers an integrated workspace to manage the full lifecycle of a vision AI model.